Contacting HM Revenue & Customs (HMRC)

-HMRC have produced two British Sign Language videos that can be watched on the HMRC Youtube channel.
+HMRC have produced a British Sign Language video on the Marriage Allowance that can be watched on the HMRC Youtube channel.

 The Royal Association for Deaf People (RAD) and HMRC are now working together to make information and advice more accessible for deaf people in the UK.
-You can find out more on the dedicated website.
-This includes an option to contact HMRC directly using RAD’s video interpreting service which gives access to registered, qualified interpreters via your PC or tablet.
+You can find out more on the dedicated website where deaf people can:

 A lot of HMRC’s business can be done by phone, but in certain circumstances you will need to write to them.
 Correspondence to HMRC does take a little longer so if you feel you can use the telephone it may be quicker.

 - You should write to HMRC at the postal address shown on the most recent correspondence received from them.
 If you don’t have a specific address to write to, you should use the appropriate address from HMRC’s contact us pages.

 - You should put a clear heading on your letter, e.g. complaint, tax repayment, calculation query, information request, PAYE coding query so that HMRC can identify the broad content of the letter and make sure it reaches the right area of the department.